Kingston Covid-19 Crisis Grants

 The purpose of the Kingston Covid-19 Crisis Appeal Fund is to provide grants to small local charities and community groups that deliver services to people living in the Royal Borough of Kingston.
 The Fund is now open for the Second Round of applications for small grants from £500 - £2,000.
 The Fund will be available to registered charities or constituted community groups with an annual income of less than £1million and that benefit people living in the Borough.

 Grants are for charities and community groups who need financial support as a result of the Covid-19 Crisis, this could include funding towards the additional costs incurred associated with:

 - An increase in demand for services due to the Covid-19 crisis, providing food and essentials, or befriending services.

 - An increase in demand for mental health, employment or homelessness support.

 - The first round is for small grants of up to £500, is now closed.
 Grants will be awarded in early July.

 - The second round is for grants from £500-£2,000 and is now closing week ending July 29th for awarding in August.

-To decide which applicants will receive funding, Love Kingston is appointing a Grants Panel made up of people who represent the diverse community living in the Borough.
+To decide which applicants will receive funding, Love Kingston has appointed a Grants Panel made up of people who represent the diverse community living in the Borough.

 We will publicise details of the grants on our social media, website and in the Kingston Voluntary Action e-bulletin.
 You can join their mailing list by emailing firstname.lastname@example.org